 Datamonitor Healthcare Infectious Diseases Disease Analysis: HIV Treatment

 Integrase strand transfer inhibitor (INSTI)-based regimens have become the top drug class due to their excellent efficacy and tolerability profiles as well as their very high barriers to resistance.
-Both US and EU guidelines now favor INSTI-based regimens as initial “recommended” regimens, which has driven a steady decline in the market share of protease inhibitor (PI)- and non-nucleoside reverse transcriptase (NNRTI)-based regimens in the first-line setting in recent years.
+Both US and EU guidelines favor INSTI-based regimens as initial “recommended” regimens, which has driven a steady decline in the market share of protease inhibitor (PI)- and non-nucleoside reverse transcriptase (NNRTI)-based regimens in the first-line setting.
 PIs suffer from the requirement for co-administration with a pharmacokinetic boosting agent, which increases the risk of drug-drug interactions and adverse events, while NNRTIs suffer from low barriers to resistance.
-In the maintenance setting, the recent launches of Juluca, Dovato, and Cabenuva will further drive consolidation to INSTI-based regimens by offering patients the opportunity to simplify their treatment regimens from three drugs to two.
+In the maintenance setting, the launches of Juluca, Dovato, and Cabenuva will further drive consolidation to INSTI-based regimens by offering patients the opportunity to simplify their treatment regimens from three drugs to two.